yaleqc/qtcodes/README.md

 Currently, the [`qiskit.ignis.verification.topological_codes`](https://qiskit.org/documentation/apidoc/verification.html#topological-codes) module provides a general framework for QEC and implements one specific example, the *repetition code*.

-For the hackathon, our team [Erwin's Tigers](#team) implemented a full **surface code encoder and decoder** for Qiskit Ignis.
+For the hackathon, our team [Erwin's Tigers](#team) implemented a **surface code encoder and decoder** for Qiskit Ignis.
 We hope that this implementation will be useful to other Qiskitters and will inspire others to continue building out the `topological_codes` module into a diverse family.

 ## Usage
 Inspired by the [Qiskit Textbook](https://qiskit.org/textbook/ch-quantum-hardware/error-correction-repetition-code.html), we've written a full set of [jupyter notebook tutorials](https://github.com/Phionx/qiskit_surface_codes/tree/master/tutorials), which are the best way to get up to speed.
 They detail both the API and the gritty implementation details -- please check them out!